English

 In Reception and Year 1, in addition to direct teaching, the carefully thought out continuous provision allows our children to build on skills which provide a strong foundation for their writing development throughout school.
 Both the environment (indoor and out) and skilled practitioners foster curiosity and encourage mark making during their play.
 All of the practitioners are fully aware of all of the children’s learning development and how to extend their learning within continuous provision.
 As well as the Reception and Year 1 children having access to a carefully planned writing/mark making area, they also have carefully planned resources within all areas of continuous provision.
 These resources are planned to engage and inspire children to want to apply their phonic knowledge within their independent learning.

-In Key Stage 1 and 2, planning in writing lessons are based on ‘The Write Stuff’ approach by Jane Considine, and carefully selected units ensure coverage and progression through the curriculum.
+In Key Stage 1 and 2, we use the Grammasaurus ‘Place Value of Punctuation and Grammar’ units at the beginning of the academic year, focusing on basic skills needed to write consistently grammatically correct sentences.
+After the completion of this unit, planning in writing lessons is based on ‘The Write Stuff’ approach by Jane Considine, and carefully selected units ensure coverage and progression through the curriculum.
 This approach allows us to target areas of children’s writing which were seen to be weaker nationally, as well as having a focus within lessons on developing language and tier 2 vocabulary.
 The approach breaks lessons down into manageable chunks to keep children ‘in the moment’ at the point of writing, and is built upon three key elements:

 • Engage – hook the children in and develop a broad vocabulary;